Transformers: War for Cybertron: Decepticon campaign

 The Decepticon leader Megatron seeks to return Cybertron to its "Golden Age" using the legendary Dark Energon, an unstable, corrupting substance of immense power which is rumored to be kept in an orbital research station guarded by the neutral Sky Commander Starscream.
 Megatron leads the Decepticons, including Barricade and Brawl, in an assault on the station, fighting their way through Starscream's troops and seizing control of the Dark Energon manufacturing plant.
 After Megatron successfully immerses himself in it, Starscream offers his fealty to Megatron in exchange for teaching him how to control Dark Energon.
 Megatron accepts when Starscream reveals he knows how to manufacture more Dark Energon.
-Shocked by Starscream's betrayal, his partner Jetfire escapes to warn the Autobot leader Zeta Prime.
+Shocked by Starscream's betrayal, his partner Jetfire escapes to warn the Autobot leader Zeta Prime, to which Megatron allows.

 Now Decepticons, Starscream and his fellow Seekers, Thundercracker and Skywarp, are ordered by Megatron to reactivate an Energon Bridge beneath Cybertron's surface, which will feed the station with raw Energon and allow more Dark Energon to be manufactured.
 Once they succeed, Megatron develops a plan to infect Cybertron's core with Dark Energon and launches a full-scale assault on Iacon City, the Autobot capital, to obtain the Omega Key, which will grant him access to the core.
 As the Decepticons lay siege on the city, Megatron, Soundwave, and Breakdown confront Zeta Prime, defeating him and obtaining the Key.
 However, Zeta reveals that the Key is not the actual means to unlocking the core, but rather a device that summons the real key: a colossal Autobot called Omega Supreme.

 With Omega pursuing them and destroying everything in his path, Megatron, Soundwave, and Breakdown devise a plan to lure him into an ambush using commandeered Autobot turrets.
 They succeed, and Omega is shot down, plummeting into Cybertron's lower levels.
 Omega makes a last stand against the Decepticons but is soon corrupted with Dark Energon and taken prisoner.
-After forcing Omega to unlock Cybertron's core, Megatron infects it with Dark Energon, which quickly begins to spread over the entire planet, revealed to be a living Transformer.
+After forcing Omega to unlock Cybertron's core, Megatron infects it with Dark Energon, which quickly begins to spread its corruption over the entire planet.